These numbers won’t surprise you.

 Unfortunately, despite this high level of investment, a large portion of B2B SaaS marketing campaigns underperform.
-That’s an issue you’re likely to face when operating in a saturated market.
+It is an issue you will face when operating in a saturated market.

-To get the best return on investment, you need to be using proven strategies.
+To get the best return on investment, you must use proven strategies.
 This guide will walk you through proven B2B SaaS marketing strategies you can try.
 Remember that these strategies are not a one-size-fits-all thing.
 Pick and mix the options that feel right for you.